graemeerickson/honeydew/README.md

 I would implement the following additional features:
 * Drag & drop recipes to mealplan.
 * Smarter, more summarized grocery list.
+* A more efficient mechanism for adding recipes.